HarryNash/learn-a-script/README.md

 - Add a finish button so you can see the correctness of your last line
 - Fix first pass accuracy
 - Display hours, minutes, seconds instead of seconds
+- Make a nicer title
+- Use a consistent theme

 # Things this should have